seepick/diamond/doc/howto-k8s/commands.md

         * `apply` - tell k8s to apply changes to the cluster (based on a given file); changing the desired state
         * `logs` - show stdout output
         * `exec` - execute a single command (possible logging into a remote shell)
+          * Log in with a shell: `❯ k exec -it <pod-name> -- /bin/bash`
+          * Or simply use `k9s` to enable port forwarding and conveniently work on your local machine :)
         * `port-forward` - to debug a pod, expose its port, make it locally available
         * `explain` - print info for a specific object type
     * imperative style ACTIONs (don't do them! always use declarative YAML approach)